 In order to have the ultimate teamwork, physical and mental toughness, and psychological agility in teams of extremely talented, smart and confident people, made it necessary for each astronaut to be able to manage their emotions, communicate effectively with others and handle stress in a constructive manner.

 At the time, Dr. Taibi Kahler (the creator of PCM) had already discovered a process to assess human interactions second by second and determine the productivity of the communication.
-Jerry McGuire invited him to sit on several neuropsychological assessment interviews as part of the astronaut selection cycle.
-About 10 minutes into each one, Kahler would make notes on a piece of paper and leave it on the floor.
+He had called it the Process Therapy Model and it had already received the 1977 Eric Berne Memorial Scientific Award for the most important scientific discovery that year in his field of psychology.
+Because Kahler’s work had become more and more appreciated, Jerry McGuire invited him to sit on several neuropsychological assessment interviews as part of the astronaut selection cycle.
+About 5-10 minutes into each one, Kahler would make notes on a piece of paper and leave it on the floor.

 Several hours later, after McGuire had finalised his testing and interview, he and Kahler would compare notes.
 Taibi’s assessments after just 10 minutes of observation aligned with McGuire’s with astounding consistency and predicted how the rest of the interview would play out with eerie accuracy.
 In Dr. McGuire’s words, “Taibi got as much or more information in the first 5-10 minutes, as I could determine in the entire interview.
 I wanted to learn how he did it.”

-With NASA’s involvement, Dr. Kahler translated the concepts into behavioural terms and McGuire and NASA used Kahler’s methodology for nearly 20 years, until McGuire retired (apparently there was lots of drama going on in NASA in 1997 that is confidential).
+With NASA’s involvement, Dr. Kahler translated the concepts into behavioural terms and McGuire and NASA used Kahler’s methodology for nearly 20 years, until McGuire retired.
 During the six NASA shuttle missions in which there was distress behaviour and related communication problems, McGuire accurately predicted which astronauts would escalate and what their distress behaviours would be and could prepare the teams how to best work under these situations in order to effectively manage the mission.

 The creation of Process Communication Model (PCM)

-But since its beginnings, companies such as Swiss Airlines, Danone, Coca-Cola (in some countries), Lufthansa, various American universities and colleges, American Express International, Generali Group, BNP Paribas, Unicredit Group, L’Oréal (some countries), Bayer HealthCare Pharmaceuticals, Novartis, Roche Austria, Switzerland, Akzo Nobel, OMV AG (Petrochemical Industry), BMW, Honeywell, France Telecom, Apple, IBM, AT&T, Microsoft, Orange Digital UK, T-Mobile Austria, Swiss Armed Forces (CICA) and many, many others… Please find an updated list at Kahler Oceania – HERE.
+But since its beginnings, an ever increasing number of organisation have adopted PCM for improving stress management, motivation and communication.
+Some of the names are: Swiss Airlines, Danone, Coca-Cola and Vodafone (in some countries), Lufthansa, various American universities and colleges, American Express International, Generali Group, BNP Paribas, Unicredit Group, L’Oréal (some countries), Bayer HealthCare Pharmaceuticals, Novartis, Roche Austria, Switzerland, Akzo Nobel, OMV AG (Petrochemical Industry), BMW, Honeywell, France Telecom, Apple, IBM, AT&T, Microsoft, Orange Digital UK, T-Mobile Austria, Swiss Armed Forces (CICA) and many, many others…

 I can only close with Dr. Terry McGuire, (now retired) Lead Psychiatrist for Manned Space Flight, NASA words on PCM: “PCM, both within NASA and within daily activities, has become for me like McGyver’s Swiss army knife, always with me and endlessly useful.”